hphelion/documentation/vpn-quickstart.md

 	prompt> sysctl net.ipv4.ip_forward
 	prompt> net.ipv4.ip_forward = 1

-### Setup ipsec.conf on the gateway instance ### {#ipsec}
+### Set up ipsec.conf on the gateway instance ### {#ipsec}

 strongSwan always considers itself as “LEFT” and the other side of the network (the remote server) with the hardware router as the “RIGHT”.
-When configuring the VPC VPN

-instance consider it the “LEFT” node and the remote server as the “RIGHT” node.
+When configuring the VPC VPN instance consider it the “LEFT” node and the remote server as the “RIGHT” node.

 Below is an example strongSwan *ipsec.conf* file.
-Note that the information that is added to this file for detailing the left and right cases must be entered as created

-into both this file and the ipsec.secrets file.
+Note that the information that is added to this file for detailing the left and right cases must be entered as created into both this file and the ipsec.secrets file.

 **Note:** the location of the *ipsec.conf* file is */etc/ipsec.conf*